flatsiedatsie/zigbee2mqtt-adapter/README.md

-Zigbee2Mqtt Adapter
+Zigbee2Mqtt Adapter - FORK
 -------------------

-This adapter for [WebThings Gateway by Mozilla](https://iot.mozilla.org/gateway/) allows to use awesome [zigbee2mqtt](http://zigbee2mqtt.io/) project to support lots of zigbee devices on a cheap `cc2531` usb stick zigbee dongle.
+This adapter for [WebThings Gateway by Mozilla](https://iot.mozilla.org/gateway/) allows to use the awesome [zigbee2mqtt](http://zigbee2mqtt.io/) project to support lots of zigbee devices on a cheap `cc2531` usb stick zigbee dongle.

+THIS CODE IS A FORK OF THE ORIGINAL ZIGBEE2MQTT ADAPTER

 Currently supported devices:
 - Aqara ZigBee Light Bulb